June 12, 2017

 Although most sushiyas conclude with egg pudding, almost every shop has its own variety.
 Masuda’s was slightly sweet with a sponge cake-like texture.

 The meal totalled six otsumami and thirteen pieces of sushi including the tamago.
 It was consistent with a few truly good pieces.
 I warmed up to the indistinguishably sour shari by the midpoint, and it really shined at the end with the strong flavour pieces like uni and anago.
 But for this price, which is on par with the top tier restaurants in Tokyo, I feel Masuda falls a little short.
 There wasn’t any low point, yet very few peaks either.
+Beyond the shari there is nothing that distinguishes Masuda.

 Address: B1F, BC Minamiaoyama Property, 5-8-11 Minamiaoyama, Minato-ku, Tokyo